asdurso/How-to-Create-Circular-Graphs-in-R/README.md

 legend("bottom", legend = labels, fill = colors, border = borders, cex = 1.4, ncol = 4)
 ```
 ### Our Graph: State Population Characteristics

+When you run all of this code back-to-back, you get our final graph.

 ```{r echo = F, fig.height = 20, fig.width = 20}
 # determines how 'tall' the tracks should be
 circos.par("track.height" = 0.075, canvas.xlim = c(-1, 1), canvas.ylim = c(-1.3, 1.1))